Get Approved for up to $35,000 in 3 minutes

 • Course load: Are you a full-time or part-time student?

-• Financial situation: How big is your family and much income do you and your family make?
+• Financial situation: How big is your family, and how much income do you and your family make?
 Your OSAP amount won’t be affected if you withdraw money from a Registered Education Savings Plan (RESP).

 Use the OSAP Aid Estimator to find out how much you could be entitled to.